Zero-Shot vs. Few-Shot Prompting: Choosing the Right Approach for Your AI Model

 - Reduced Risk of Misinterpretation: By setting clear expectations, few-shot prompting can minimize misunderstandings in complex tasks where a vague prompt might lead the model astray.
 This approach helps the model understand both the tone and style of the desired output.

-Limitations of few shot prompting
+Limitations of few-shot prompting

 - Increased Computational Load: Since few-shot prompting involves processing example inputs along with the main prompt, it can be more computationally demanding than zero-shot prompting and may lead to increased costs, particularly when running large-scale or high-volume applications.